 Let $\mu$, $M_0$ and $M_1$ be as defined in \cref{alg:ESW-unbal} by step \ref{step:defn}.
 We shall now show that whenever an allocation of \ESW{} $1$ exists, \cref{alg:ESW-unbal} will return an allocation with \ESW{} $1$.
 We first show that when $|\mu|=n$ and $|M_0|\leq t|M_1|-n$, \cref{alg:ESW-unbal} creates an allocation where if agent $i\in N$ receives $\ell_i>1$ items of value $1$ then they receive at most $t\ell_i-1$ items of value $0$.
 We have that $\ell _i>1$ as $\mu$ matches each agent to an item of value $1$.

-Further, in the while loop, whenever $i$ receives at most $t$ $0$ valued items from $M_0$, they are accompanied with one item of value $1$.
+Further, in the while loop, whenever $i$ receives at most $t$ items of value $0$ from $M_0$, they are accompanied with one item of value $1$.
 After the while loop, an additional $t-1$ items of value $0$ may be allocated to $i$.
-As a result, $v_i(A_i)=1$ in this case.
+As a result, from \cref{lem:eswhalf} $v_i(A_i)=1$ in this case.

 Consequently, when $|\mu|=n$ and $|M_0|\leq t|M_1|-n$, we have that \cref{alg:ESW-unbal} finds an allocation with $\ESW{}(A)=1$.